Mixed legal system of Roman-Dutch civil law, English common law, and customary law

 For a non-resident, ‘Gross Income’ is similar to that applicable to a resident, but subject thereto that it only includes amounts from a South African source.

 ‘Income’ is calculated by deducting from gross income any ‘exempt income’ as defined.
-Gross income which is exempt under the terms of a DTA is not ‘exempt income’ as defined.
+Amounts which are not taxable in South Africa by virtue of the application of a DTA are not ‘exempt income’ as defined.

 Real property tax

-Transfer duty is levied on a purchaser on the transfer of fixed property in South Africa, subject to specific exemptions.
+Transfer duty is levied on a purchaser for the transfer of fixed property in South Africa, subject to specific exemptions.

-Transfer duty is payable on a sliding scale, ranging from 0% in respect of fixed property with a market value of not more than R600,000 to 8% on property with a market value exceeding R1,5 million.
+Transfer duty is payable on a sliding scale, ranging from 0% in respect of fixed property with a market value of not more than ZAR 1 million to 13% on property with a market value exceeding ZAR11 million.

 Where a non-resident disposes of South African immovable property or shares in an immovable property company, the purchaser (or his agent) may be required to withhold tax from the payment and pay such tax to SARS.
-The withholding tax rate in respect of a foreign company is 7.5%.
+The withholding tax rate in respect of a non-resident is 7.5%, in respect of a non-resident company is 10% and in respect of the foreign trust is 15%.
 This is not a final tax and the non-resident may also, in a number of instances, apply for a directive that no tax, or tax at a reduced rate, should be withheld from the purchase price.

 Royalties

-The payment of royalties to a non-resident is currently subject to withholding tax at the rate of 12% unless a DTA reduces this rate.
-It is proposed that this rate will be increased to 15% with effect from 1 January 2015, however, it may be reduced in terms of the provisions of an applicable DTA.
+The payment of royalties to a non-resident is currently subject to withholding tax at the rate of 15% unless a DTA reduces this rate.

 Stamp duty